sheyijojo/kubernetes_CKA_Exams/02-design-and-install.md

 - The API server is the only component that talks to the ETCD
 - Make sure in the API server, in  `/etc/sysemd/system/kube-apiserver.service` is pointing to the righ etcd address
 - `--etcd-servers=https://10.240.0.10:2379,https://10.240.0.11:2379`
 - ETCD is a distribyted systems

+## ETCD in HA
+-